httpwg/http-extensions/draft-ietf-httpbis-h2-websockets.md

 * The use of a pseudo-header is something that is connection specific and HTTP/2 does not ever allow to be created outside of the protocol stack.

+The security considerations of {{!RFC6455}} section 10 continue to apply to the use of the WebSocket Protocol when using this specification with the exception of 10.8.
+That section is not relevant because it is specific to the boostrapping handshake that is changed in this document.

 # IANA Considerations

 This document establishes an entry for the HTTP/2 Settings Registry